-Section 96R allows agencies to either dispense with the requirements under section 96Q or shorten the 10 working day period.
+Section 153 allows agencies to either dispense with the requirements under section 152 or shorten the 10 working day period.

-Information (including Personal Information) held by IR will only be shared with NZ Police where there are reasonable grounds to suspect that a Serious Crime has been committed, is being committed or will be committed and that the Information is relevant to the prevention, detection, investigation or the provision of evidence of a Serious Crime.
-Much of NZ Police’s early assessment and investigative work is sensitive.
-Advance notification by NZ Police of an adverse action would ‘tip off’ an alleged serious criminal offender.
+Information (including Personal Information) held by IR will only be shared with a Requesting Agency where there are reasonable grounds to suspect that a Serious Crime has been committed, is being committed or will be committed and that the Information is relevant to the prevention, detection, investigation or the provision of evidence of a Serious Crime.
+Much of a Requesting Agency’s early assessment and investigative work is sensitive.
+Advance notification by a Requesting Agency of an adverse action would ‘tip off’ an alleged serious criminal offender.

-For these reasons NZ Police will dispense with the notice requirements under section 96Q for this Agreement.
+For these reasons the Requesting Agencies will dispense with the notice requirements under section 152 for this Agreement.

-To the extent that IR’s use of Personal Information received from NZ Police to locate Information (including Personal Information) held by IR for disclosure to NZ Police, or IR’s sharing of Information with NZ Police, could be considered an adverse action, IR will dispense with the notice requirement under section 96Q for this Agreement.
+To the extent that IR’s use of Personal Information received from a Requesting Agency to locate Information (including Personal Information) held by IR for disclosure to a Requesting Agency, or IR’s sharing of Information with a Requesting Agency, could be considered an adverse action, IR will dispense with the notice requirement under section 152 for this Agreement.

-Adverse actions NZ Police may take
+Adverse actions a Requesting Agency may take

-The type of adverse action NZ Police may take is dependent on:
+The type of adverse action a Requesting Agency may take is dependent on:

 the nature of the Serious Crime and the immediacy of action required e.g., a homicide versus a financial crime; and

-the nature and value of Information when considered alongside the facts of a case and material held by NZ Police.
+the nature and value of Information when considered alongside the facts of a case and material held by the Requesting Agency.

 The types of adverse action could include (but are not limited to):